andock/andock/docs/getting-started/vagrant.md

 ```
  curl -sS https://raw.githubusercontent.com/andock/andock/master/tests/vagrant-test | bash
 ```
-The test script will ask you for your public key file.
-It adds your "public key file" to the authorized_keys file on the Ubuntu Server.
+The test script will ask you for your public key file to add it to the authorized_keys file on the vagrant box.

 After the installation, the script will ask you to copy the three domains to your /etc/hosts.
-With these domains you access the deployed page.
+With these domains you can access the deployed page.

 ### Check out and initialize the demo project
 Check out [Andock demo project](https://github.com/andock/demo-project)